Staffing Your Restaurant For The Thanksgiving Day Rush

 Plan on Hosting Families

 Families tend to get together on Thanksgiving, whether they stay home or dine out.
 You should plan that your restaurant will see many large groups throughout the day.
 This can impact on your staffing needs because large groups place bigger demands on the wait staff.
 Because of this, you will want to give fewer tables to your wait staff than you typically do.
 This will allow them to give each customer the same great service, despite the fact that there are far more customers to service at each table.
 While your staff may be hesitant about this, you have to put the needs of your customers ahead of the preferences of your staff.
 See our article about motivating your Thanksgiving staff for more helpful tips.

-What this means for you is that you will want to overstaff.
 When you are busy, it is always better to have too much staff, as opposed to being short staffed.
 If you find that there are simply too many employees and not enough work, you can always send some home.
 If, however, you are understaffed your customers will ultimately pay the price in terms of poor service.
 Remember, overstaffing is important for both your wait staff as well as your kitchen staff.